Pierrelouis2/CPE_Planning/readme.md

  - promotion (3A or 4A)
  - group (A, B, C or D)
  - major (only for 4ETI students)
+On the website we are using the user's:
+ - email (cpe)
+ - first-name
+ - last-name
+ - password
+ - personnal code (send via messenger)

-Then we send to the user a message with a button for each day of the week.
+On Messenger we send to the user a message with a button for each day of the week.
 When the user click on a button, we send him a message with the timetable of the day according to his promotion and major.
 The group is not taken into account for the moment it is way too complicated because of the pdf file and too many of unplanned format.

-For the moment the timetable is only available for 4ETI students.
-We are working on it to make it available for all students.
+On the website, when the user is connected, he can see his timetable and his personnal code.

 ## Legal